Key takeaways:

 How do you use an entry phone?

-To use an entry phone as a visitor, you simply use the entry phone to contact a tenant and have them grant access.
-To use an entry phone as a tenant, you can simply verify the identity of the guest, then press ‘9’ on the keypad to grant entry.
+To use an entry phone as a visitor, you simply contact a tenant and have them grant access.
+To use an entry phone as a tenant, you can verify the guest’s identity, then press ‘9’ on the keypad to grant entry.

 How much does a telephone entry system cost?

-These systems cost anywhere from about $1,000 to $7,000, not including the cost of installation or maintenance fees.
+These systems cost between about $1,000 and $7,000, not including installation or maintenance fees.

 Hardware costs vary based on the system’s functionality.
 For example, basic phone entry systems that lack many features and limit the number of tenants you can add may sell at the lower end of the price range.
 In contrast, a more modern cellular door entry solution will cost more.

-Installing a telephone entry system may cost thousands of dollars since most require extensive wiring.
+Installing a telephone entry system may cost thousands since most require extensive wiring.
 If you’re installing a system with in-unit hardware, you’ll also have to factor in the cost of purchasing and installing those devices.
-Additionally, cellular telephone entry systems may require you to purchase and install a cellular connection box at your property.
+Cellular telephone entry systems may require you to purchase and install a cellular connection box at your property.

-Ultimately, even a lower-end telephone entry system can cost a lot more than you think since the installation, wiring, and hardware costs add up quickly.
+Ultimately, even a lower-end telephone entry system can cost much more than you think since the installation, wiring, and hardware costs add up quickly.

 butterflymx quote